Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

     default.aierun_summary  profile_funct_18_0.xml  profile_funct_19_0.txt  profile_funct_19_1.xml  profile_instr_18_1.txt  profile_instr_19_0.xml
     ```

-    The files prefixed with `profile_` are the outputs of the profiling and calculated per tile.
-In this tutorial, profiling is done for all tiles that are used, but you can limit profiling to specific tiles by providing the row and column of the tile.
-For more information about profiling with `aiesimulator` see https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Simulating-an-AI-Engine-Graph-Application.
-You can open up these files to see what was calculated, but it is better to view it in Vitis Analyzer where it is curated.
-The `data` directory is generated here with the output file(s) you have in the `graph.cpp` for the PLIO objects.
-Finally, the `default.aierun_summary` is generated, which contains all the information generated by `aiesimulator` with profiling and trace information.
+    The files prefixed with `profile_` contain the profiling outputs calculated per tile.
+In this tutorial, profiling runs for all tiles in use, but you can limit profiling to specific tiles by providing the row and column of the tile.
+For more information about profiling with `aiesimulator` refer to [UG1076](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Simulating-an-AI-Engine-Graph-Application).

+    You can open these files to see what the profiler calculated, but Vitis Analyzer provides a better curated view.
+The `data` directory generates here with the output files you have in the `graph.cpp` for the PLIO objects.
+Finally, `aiesimulator` generates the `default.aierun_summary`, which contains all the information with profiling and trace data.
 Opening this file in Vitis Analyzer allows you to browse all the output files, and profile/trace data.

-    **NOTE**: The `tutorial.vcd` is generated on the same level as the `./Work` directory.
+    >**NOTE**: The `tutorial.vcd` is generated on the same level as the `./Work` directory.

-    You can now open the generated `default.aierun_summary` from the `aiesimulator_output` directory for Vitis Analyzer.

-3. To do this,run the command:
+3. You can now open the generated `default.aierun_summary` from the `aiesimulator_output` directory for Vitis Analyzer.
+To do this,run the command:

     ```bash
     vitis_analyzer -a ./aiesimulator_output/default.aierun_summary
     ```

-    With this tool you can use a variety of views to debug and potentially optimize your graph.
+    With this tool you can use a variety of views to debug and optimize your graph.

     The **Summary** view provides an overview of running `aiesimulator`.
 As you can see in the following figure, it provides information on status, version used, time, platform used, and the command line used to execute.